-Through rapid globalization, the standard trade finance isn’t capable of digitizing and standardizing all of the record tracking systems.
+Through rapid globalization, standard trade finance cannot digitize and standardize all of the record tracking systems.
 Furthermore, every exchange comes with its own set of unique regulations, certification requirements, and shipping specifications.

 Moreover, they all need to have a proper management system, as well.
 Other than this, many border jurisdictions are paper-based, and there are plenty of options to use fake documentation for trading.

 Many issues plague the healthcare world drastically.
 Issues such as data silos, misinformation, lack of communication between the provider, patients, doctors, and hospitals.
-Furthermore, the use of counterfeit drugs and false degree often cause the lives of patients to be in stake.
+Furthermore, counterfeit drugs and false degrees often cause patients’ lives to be at stake.

-Moreover, with data sovereignty, healthcare would be a faster, better, and cost-effective option for everyone.
-Also, it can offer a secure ledger for storing medical data with nor trespassing.
+Moreover, healthcare would be a faster, better, and cost-effective option for everyone with data sovereignty.
+Also, it can offer a secure ledger for storing medical data or trespassing.